-Reflecting a Mirror Through an LED Vanity Mirror
+Reflecting On An LED Vanity Mirror

 Nature is the greatest teacher, and humans have been excellent students.
 It shows us things that we could never imagine and inspires us to create.
 Inventions like water-repellent glass, nanofibres, and even mirrors are some examples of our brilliant and successful attempts at mimicking nature.
 For ages, humans have been manifesting inspiration into useful products.